turingschool/backend-curriculum-site/module4/lessons/organize-an-express-app.md

 By the end of this lesson, you will:

-*   Understand how to made code organization decisions in an unopinionated framework.
+*   Understand how to make code organization decisions in an unopinionated framework.

 ## Slides